Going through a home renovation is always exciting. It means that after the project, what was once a problem area in your home can now be remedied.

 3. Rent A Storage Unit

 Once you’ve figured out what to keep, you can now ascertain how many items you need to store.
 But it may be a better idea to store those belongings off-site.
+Places such as Storage Post in Bronx, NY can provide an affordable storage option for all of your belongings whether short or long-term.

 Don’t keep them within your home.
 Your builders are going to need as much space as they can have to move around in your home.